 In this time frame of using Earthpaste and eventually switching to our own homemade toothpaste, my husband worked on healing his gum disease naturally and we had some of my son’s cavities filled.
 We know that natural remedies for good health is more of a life-long commitment than an overnight fix, so we struck a balance by fixing immediate concerns now and implementing new routines for good dental health going forward.

 Meanwhile, I stopped going to the dentist.

-A Simple Daily Routine for a Healthy Mouth
+A Simple Daily Routine for Healthy Gums

 Let me clarify.
 This wasn’t a conscious decision.
 This was more like the side-effect of being a busy work-at-home mom who homeschools her two children and juggles a full schedule on a weekly basis.
 Our dentist is 45 minutes away, and with a pretty full schedule as it is, no day was ever a good day to go to the dentist.

 So I didn’t.
 I took my son to have his teeth cared for and I supported my husband in his quest to heal his mouth.
 All while mostly neglecting my own.

 My Original Routine

 For about two years, my dental routine consisted of faithfully brushing my teeth every morning with our homemade toothpaste.
 I brushed my teeth on the nights when there was just enough energy left to stand in front of the sink for two minutes… but that didn’t happen very often.

 I flossed occasionally with non-fancy mint dental floss, but never enough for it to become a habit.